NVIDIA BlueField Platform Software Troubleshooting Guide

 mlx5_common: Failed to create TIR using DevX mlx5_net: Port 0 cannot create DevX TIR.
 [10:26:39:622581][DOCA][ERR][dpdk_engine]: create pipe entry fail on index:1, error=Port 0 create flow fail, type 1 message: cannot get hash queue, type=8

-The issue here seems to be caused by SF/ports configuration.
+This issue is likely caused by an incorrect SF/ports configuration.

-To fix the issue, apply the following commands on the BlueField:
+To resolve the issue, execute the following commands on the BlueField device:

 Copy